SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

    conda activate magpie

-Running MAGPIE Local-Version requires installation of Jupyter notebooks.
+Running MAGPIE Local-Version requires installation of Jupyter notebooks (1.0.0).
 For more on how Jupyter notebooks work, see: `<https://jupyter.org>`_.

 To install Jupyter notebooks, run the following command within your conda environment: